amundsen-io/amundsenfrontendlibrary/docs/flask_config.md

 The dashboard preview image is cached in user's browser up to a day.
 In order to adjust this you can change the value of `DASHBOARD_PREVIEW_IMAGE_CACHE_MAX_AGE_SECONDS`

 ### How to configure Mode dashboard preview
-Add these three environment variables:
+Add the following environment variables:
 ```bash
     CREDENTIALS_MODE_ADMIN_TOKEN
     CREDENTIALS_MODE_ADMIN_PASSWORD